 Kelvingrove Art Gallery & Museum

 If it’s raining in Glasgow then chances are the museums are full.
-One of Scotland’s most famous and popular museums is the Kelvingrove Art Gallery & Museum and it just happens to be free to enter too.
+One of Scotland’s most famous and popular museums is the Kelvingrove Art Gallery & Museum and it just happens to be free to enter.
 It’s located in Glasgow’s West End, near the University of Glasgow, and was opened in 1901.
 There’s a lot to see here with everything from famous paintings from world renowned artists to armoury and a natural history exhibition.
 There’s a reason that the Kelvingrove Art Gallery & Museum is the most visited museum in the UK outside of London.

 Glasgow Cathedral

 If you’re looking for free things to do in Glasgow I would highly recommend making your way over to Glasgow Cathedral.
 It’s one of the most impressive religious medieval buildings in Scotland that survived mostly intact following the Protestant Reformation.
 It has a history dating back to the 12th century and its interior is beautiful to walk around.
-Surrounding the cathedral are various small museums as well as the Necropolis which is a good place to visit if the weather is nice.

 City Chambers

-The City Chambers building is one of the most prominent buildings in Glasgow’s city centre and twice a day from Monday to Friday visitors can join a free guided tour of its stunning interior on a first come first served basis.
 The building officially opened at the end of the 19th century and it’s famous for its incredible marble interior that’s unlike anything you will have seen before.
 It’s even said to be home to more marble than the Vatican!
-Make sure you arrive at least 15 minutes before the tour to ensure you don’t miss out on a spot.
+Make sure you arrive at least 15 minutes before the tour to ensure you don’t miss out on one of the best indoor activities in Glasgow.

 Catch a show at the OVO Hydro

-Where To Eat in Glasgow
+Where to eat in Glasgow

-If there’s one thing that Glasgow isn’t short on it’s places to eat.
-Whether you’re planning on staying in the city centre or want to explore Glasgow’s West or East End you’ll have no problems when it comes to eateries.
+If there’s one thing that Glasgow isn’t short of it’s places to eat.
+Whether you’re planning on staying in the city centre or want to explore Glasgow’s West or East End, you’ll have no problems when it comes to eateries.
 We spent a week in Glasgow so we were able to try out a number of restaurants around the city that offered different types of cuisines.
 Here are some of our top picks for where to eat in Glasgow.

 111 by Modou

 If you’re looking for an affordable fine dining restaurant in Glasgow you can’t go wrong with 111 by Modou.
-Their £40 five course menu offers diners three options per course (except for the first course), including a vegetarian one.
+Their five course menu offers diners three options per course (except for the first course), including a vegetarian one.
 Each of the dishes on the menu tells the story of the head chef through the ingredients and flavour combinations.
-When we visited in October they had just launched their latest menu and every single course was fantastic and beautifully put together.
-I especially loved the cauliflower dish that presented the vegetable in ways I had never tried before.
-111 by Modou is definitely a must-try restaurant in Glasgow.

 Pizza B.Goode

 Everyone likes pizza, right?
 Well if you love it as much as I do then your first stop should be Pizza B.Goode.
-They serve up some tasty Napoli-style pizzas with flavours such as traditional Margherita and Meat & Spice available which are always great options.
-You’ll also find a weekend special which for us was one of my favourites - Prosciutto Ham & Mushroom.
-The pizzas are very affordable and a good size for one person or to share so you really can’t go wrong here!
+They serve up delicious Napoli-style pizzas with flavours such as traditional Margherita and Meat & Spice available which are always great options.
+You’ll also find a weekend special which for us was one of my favourites – Prosciutto Ham & Mushroom.
+The pizzas are very affordable and a good size for one person or to share so you really can’t go wrong here.

 Durty Dogs